 - No Shared State between tests- Tape discourages the use of functions like “beforeEach” to ensure test modularity and maximum user control over the testsing cycle.

 - No CLI is needed- Tape will simply run anywhere JS can run.

-The tools for the purpose of functional testing differ very much from each other in their implementation, philosophy, and API, so it is strongly suggested to invest time in understanding the different solutions and testing them on your product.
+The tools for the purpose of functional testing differ from each other in their implementation, philosophy, and API.
+Therefore it is strongly suggested to invest time in understanding the different solutions and testing them on your product.

 * If you prefer older and more time-proven tools, you can “just get started” with Nightwatch.js.

-Selenium and tools that rely on it dominated the market of Functional Tests for years.
-It is not written specifically for testing and can control a browser for many purposes by exposing a driver that controls browsers using add-ins and browser extensions.
+Selenium and Selenium based tools have dominated the market of E2E Tests for years.
+It is not written specifically for testing and can control a browser for many purposes by using a driver that controls browsers using add-ins and browser extensions.

 Node.js <=> WebDriver <=> FF/Chrome/IE/Safari drivers <=> browser